How does digital decay occur and can we challenge digital colonialism and ensure restitution of an object’s data?

 Participation: The workshop will take place online, and is open for participants from all over the world.
 It will be held in English.
 Tools needed are mobile phone/camera, laptop/PC and the free software Blender (Point Cloud Visualizer).

 Registration: The workshop is free, but registration is required.
 To sign up, please send an email to email@example.com by 4 October.
 The places are limited.

 Ibiye Camp is an artist whose work engages with technology, trade, and material within the African Diaspora.
 Camp’s work utilises architectural tools to create sound and video, accompanied by augmented reality and 3D objects, and highlights the biases and conflicts inherent to technology and postcolonial subjects.

 Camp co-founded Xcessive Aesthetics, an interdisciplinary design collective exploring data through immersive technologies and public installations.
 Xcessive Aesthetics runs a BA studio titled Digital-Native at the Design Academy Eindhoven.

 THE ONLY LASTING TRUTH IS CHANGE

 The workshop is part of The Only Lasting Truth is Change, an expanded symposium investigating current and future configurations of art, technology, nature and power.
 The symposium takes place in Bergen and online 16-19 November, with satellite events throughout the autumn.
-The detailed programme will be announced on 18 October at www.bek.no.
+See the detailed symposium programme here.

 The symposium is organised by BEK with support from Norsk kulturråd, Fritt Ord, Bergen kommune, KORO, Bergesenstiftelsen, and in cooperation with Ekko, Østre and the County Governor of Vestland.
 It is part of New Perspectives for Action – a project by Re-Imagine Europe, co-funded by the European Union.